software-to-hardware/erpnext-vat-mtd/doc/erpnext_centos8.md

 Options are:
   * Current root password is none - just press enter.
-  * Set the root password - remember it!
+  * Enter a new password for the root password - remember it!
   * Remove anonymous users - Y
   * Disallow remote root - Y
   * Remove test database - Y